 Admission Requirements

 Prospective students are evaluated holistically based on the elements outlined below.
-Meeting all minimum requirements does not guarantee admission.
+Admission is competitive.
+Meeting all minimum requirements does not guarantee acceptance to the program.

 1. Bachelor's Degree